IMG 0723 - Superior Renovations

 What's the difference between extending outwards and adding a second storey?

-Second-storey additions cost 10–30% more per m² than single-storey ground extensions because of the structural reinforcement, stairs, and roof modifications involved.
-They also typically require re-roofing the whole house.
+Second-storey additions cost 10–30% more per m² than single-storey ground extensions because of structural reinforcement, stairs, and roof modifications — and they usually require re-roofing the whole house.
 Single-storey extensions are cheaper and faster but use up section.
-The right choice depends on your section size, existing house structure, suburb rules, and how you want to use the space.
+The right choice depends on your section size, the existing house structure, suburb rules, and how you want to use the space.
 On a tight inner-suburb section in Grey Lynn or Mt Eden, going up is often the only option.
 On a larger section in Albany or Howick, going out is usually cheaper.

 What's a feasibility study and do I really need one?